HyVar/gentoo_to_mspl/PORTAGE.md

 ## Core Principles

-The main characteristics of portage, compared to other package manager, is that its packages are distributed as source code (when possible), which can be configured by the machine's administrator, prior to compilation and installation of the package.
+The main characteristics of portage, compared to other package managers, is that its packages are distributed as source code (when possible), which can be configured by the machine's administrator, prior to compilation and installation of the package.
 Portage contains a unified interface for configuring the package, called [USE flags](https://wiki.gentoo.org/wiki/Handbook:AMD64/Working/USE).
-The documentation is a bit unclear: USE flags are *features* giving an [SPL](https://en.wikipedia.org/wiki/Software_product_line) structure to all of the portage's packages.
+In principle, USE flags are *features* giving a [Software Product Line (SPL)](https://en.wikipedia.org/wiki/Software_product_line) structure to all of the portage's packages.

 #### Portage's Repository Structure